artisin/teFlow/README.md

     //   }
     // }

-    //To advoide issues I would recomend you use the
+    //To avoid issues I would recommend you use the
     //return method, this also allows you to access
     //any returned args from your last fn
     {